 Reviewer must read, familiarize themselves with, and refer to the guidance in the SFA-SELF on pages 21 to 25.
-While many of the issues discussed seem straight forward, there a number of unique requirements that must be audited (e.g. grade level three sometimes allowed for associate's or certificate program, number of years a student is permitted to borrow for vocational programs, lower annual limit for short programs, etc.).
+While many of the issues discussed seem straight forward, there a number of unique requirements that must be audited (e.g. grade level three sometimes allowed for associate's or certificate program, number of years a student is permitted to borrow for vocational programs, lower annual limit for short programs (clock-hour programs included), etc.).